edunham/Website/source/daycamp_introtrack_session3.rst

     magically add a commit in where you forgot to make one.

 * Don't commit secrets...
+  * Secrets are things like passwords, api keys, or other information that should be kept private

 .. note:: Yes, there are ways to sort of take them down off of GitHub, but
     somebody might have cloned your repo while it had the secrets in.
 Once